cloudant-labs/graphdb-slate/source/includes/api/_replication.md

 }
 ```

+You are encouraged to use the [Replicator Database](#the-/_replicator-database) to manage replication.
-Replication can be triggered by sending a `POST` request to the `/_replicate` URL.
+However, replication can also be triggered by sending a `POST` request directly to the `/_replicate` API URL.
 The `POST` contains a JSON document that describes the desired replication.

 -   **Method**: `POST`
 -   **Path**: `/_replicate`